kuriv/phpdp/src/Creational/AbstractFactory/README.md

 # AbstractFactory

 To create series of related or dependent objects without specifying their concrete classes.
 Usually the created classes all implement the same interface.
-The client of the abstract factory does not care about how these objects are created, it just knows how they go together.
+The client of this pattern does not care about how these objects are created, it just knows how they go together.

 ## UML